-- The age of the case; - The pre-trial detention status of the defendant; - The status of the trial calendar for the week: - The order in which the case is designated for trial, including whether the case has a priority designation; - The number of previous continuances; - The number of times the cases have been designated for trial and not reached; - The extent to which counsel had input into the scheduling of the trial date; - The due diligence of counsel in promptly filing a motion for continuance as soon as practicable; - Whether the reason for continuance is a short lived event which could resolve prior to the scheduled trial date; - The length of the continuance requested, if applicable; - The position of opposing counsel; - Whether the motion has been considered by another judge or the Senior Resident on the same grounds; - Whether the parties themselves consent to the continuance; - Present or future inconvenience or unavailability of witnesses/parties; and - Any other matter that promotes the ends of justice.
+- The age of the case; and - The pretrial detention status of the defendant; and - The status of the trial calendar for the week; and - The order in which the case is designated for trial, including whether the case has a priority designation; and - The number of previous continuances; and - The number of times the cases have been designated for trial and not reached; and - The extent to which counsel had input into the scheduling of the trial date; and - The due diligence of counsel in promptly filing a motion for continuance as soon as practicable; and - Whether the reason for continuance is a short-lived event which could resolve prior to the scheduled trial date; and - The length of the continuance requested, if applicable; and - The position of the opposing counsel; and - Whether the motion has been considered by another judge or the Senior Resident on the same grounds; and - Whether the parties themselves consent to the continuance; and - Present or future inconvenience or unavailability of witnesses/parties; and - Any other matter that promotes the ends of justice.

-Reasons that shall not be considered valid bases for allowing a continuance motion include first time scheduling of the case for trial, potential conflicting scheduling of other trials in other courts and whether counsel of record has received payment.
+Reasons that shall not be considered valid basis for allowing a continuance motion include first time scheduling of the case for trial potential conflicting scheduling of other trials in other courts and whether counsel of record has received payment.

-2.6 General Rules Of Practice For The Superior And District Courts
+2.6 General Rules of Practice for the Superior and District Courts